Find out more

 Therefore, for winter trekking, we highly recommend going accompanied by a mountain instructor who is familiar with the mountains of Zao.

-Most of the photos I will use in this article were taken when I was lucky and the weather was nice.
+Most of the photos we used in this article were taken when we were lucky and the weather was nice.

 img